When you suspect your baby is sick, there’s no room for error.

 How to Use a Baby Thermometer

-How you use your thermometer will depend on the kind you have:
+The way you use your thermometer will depend on the kind you have:

-- For an underarm reading: Remove clothing on one arm, place the thermometer high into the armpit and hold the arm back in place until the reading is complete.
+- For an underarm reading: Remove clothing on one arm, place the thermometer high into the armpit, and hold the arm back in place until the reading is complete.
 Make sure that only skin touches the thermometer tip.

 Oral and ear readings are best used for older children (1 to 3 years old), and rectal or axillary readings are best for newborns and younger babies.

 Having a sick baby is never fun, but knowing you’re able to monitor their temperature accurately can give you peace of mind.
-Mother’s intuition is one thing — but making sure your baby is safe is another.